|

 of Phnom Penh and Sihanoukville, violent criminal activity directed against foreign tourists

-Siem Reap.
-And over the last several years there have also been a few
+and pickpocketing.
+Over the last several years there have also been a few

 at least at this point in time, these crimes are exceptions rather than